 - Utilize bulletin board space (to display posters) and digital advertising to conduct membership drives.

-- Utilize an assigned mail slot & workshop located within the Student Organizations & Leadership Center (220 Davies Center).
+- Upon request, utilize an assigned locker & workshop located within the Student Organizations & Leadership Center (220 Davies Center).

 Any organization violating its provisional status will have their organization immediately revoked.
 The organization may start the New Organization Registration request process over again if it falls between September 1 - November 30.
 The decision to revoke status will be made by the Student Organizations Commission of the Student Senate or the Activities, Involvement, and Leadership office.
 The decision of the Student Organization Commission may be appealed to the entire Student Senate.